leapdao/meta/README.md

-## Open Bounties (free to grab)
+## Open Bounties (up for grabs)

 > Voted on by escrow council according to [Bounty policy](https://app.glassfrog.com/policies/10803451). scope, verifier and budget defined.
-These are free to grab!
+These are up for grabs!

 | #  | Title                                    | Circle      | Budget | Status   | Verifier |
 | -- | ---------------------------------------- | ----------- | ----------- | -------- | --- |